Free DISC Assessment

 What is the DISC Assessment?

-The DISC assessment is based on the work of psychologist William Moulton Marston and evaluates observable behavior and communication preferences—not intelligence or values.
-It measures your natural tendencies across four dimensions to help you understand how you approach problems, interact with others, and make decisions.
+The DISC assessment is based on the work of psychologist William Moulton Marston.
+It evaluates how you behave and communicate, not intelligence or values.
+The test measures your default patterns across four dimensions: how you approach problems, interact with others, and make decisions.

-Understanding these behavioral styles helps you communicate more effectively, build stronger relationships, and work more productively with others.
-The primary benefit is developing empathy: understanding how to adapt your behavior to different personality styles for more effective communication.
+Understanding these behavioral styles helps you communicate better, build stronger relationships, and work more productively with others.
+The real benefit is empathy: once you see how other people are wired, you can adapt how you talk to them.

 The assessment presents a series of questions about your preferences and behaviors.
-Your responses reveal your natural tendencies across the four dimensions, typically displayed as graphs or charts showing your score strength for each trait.
-Most people have a primary and secondary style—and importantly, no profile is "better" than another.
+Your responses map where you fall across the four dimensions, typically displayed as graphs or charts.
+Most people have a primary and secondary style, and no profile is "better" than another.
+For a deeper exploration of the DISC model and all 16 personality types, see our complete DISC guide.

 Dominance